DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture9Revision.md

 PWAs are designed to work seamlessly across various devices, including desktops, laptops, mobile phones, and tablets.

+- **Native Def'n** - Native is a development option to develop natively using vendor provided libraries and toolkits.

 **Key Characteristics:**
 - **Responsive**: PWAs adapt to different screen sizes and devices, providing an optimal user experience.
 - **Fast and Reliable:** PWAs use modern web technologies to provide fast and reliable performance, even on low-end devices.